Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Introduction

+Moreover, previous works focus on learning discriminative features at the final layer ({\em \eg}, on the $32\x$ feature map)~\cite{Moco,SimCLR}.
+However, most deep learning based object detectors need to extract features from the multi-level representations (such as FPN~\cite{FPN} and PANet~\cite{panet}).
+Thus, object detection requires discriminative features at different feature layers instead of only the final layer.

-To address the aforementioned problems, we propose to pre-train spatial sensitive representations for object detection by {\em \textbf{D}eeply \textbf{U}nsupervised \textbf{P}atch \textbf{R}e-ID} (\textbf{DUPR}).
-The target of {\em patch Re-ID} is to identify patches of the same identity at the corresponding position in two synthesis views generated by random transformations.
-As we do not have ground truth bounding box of the object, we use the intersection area between two views as pseudo identity.
-Then we split the intersection box as $S\times S$ patches and learn to match the same positions between two views.
-The features of matched patches should be more similar than unmatched patches.
-Our patch Re-ID is a pretext task and independent of the detailed loss function, so we simply adopt the InfoNCE~\cite{CPC} in this work.
-By minimizing the patch contrastive loss, encoder can learn spatial sensitive features to benefit object detection.
+To address the aforementioned problems, we propose to pre-train \textit{region-level} discriminative representations across multi-level feature maps for object detection by \textit{Deeply Unsupervised Patch Re-ID} (DUPR).
+The task of patch Re-ID is to match the corresponding patch identity (denoted by the same number in Fig.~\ref{fig:position_sentitive}) of two views, which is inspired by the person Re-ID that matches a human identity between cameras under different viewing conditions.
+By pre-training with patch Re-ID, the features of matched patches should be more similar than unmatched patches in \textit{local feature space} (see Fig.~\ref{fig:pipeline}), so the region representations at different locations in a feature map are discriminative and beneficial for \textit{region-level} tasks such as object detection.
 Furthermore, we propose a {\em deeply unsupervised training strategy} to learn multi-level representations.
-Specifically, we extract features from different intermediate layers to construct both image and patch-level contrastive loss.
+Specifically, we extract features from different intermediate layers to construct both \textit{image-level} and \textit{patch-level} contrastive loss.
+Our DUPR is independent of the detailed self-supervised learning framework.
+We simply adopt the MoCo framework~\cite{Moco,Mocov2} and InfoNCE~\cite{CPC} as loss function in this work, but patch Re-ID can also be used in other self-supervised learning frameworks~\cite{SimCLR,byol}.
+The whole pipeline is shown in Fig.~\ref{fig:pipeline}.